-South Africa Spotlight: How we create expert staff at Sigma Connected
+South Africa Spotlight: How we create expert customer service advisors at Sigma Connected

 At Sigma Connected, we always put people first whether that’s our own teams, our clients, our clients’ customers or the community in which we operate.
 This policy is most clearly seen in our human approach to customer service, but it’s also an important factor in how we treat our employees.
 From advisors and team leaders to company directors (and everyone in between), our staff are a crucial part of our brand.